-Except as waived by a Governor's Emergency Order, the County will post notice of its CMT and hybrid CMT public hearings in a manner consistent with Section 286.011, Fla.
-Stat., and any other requirement of law not otherwise waived by

-Alachua County Emergency Order 20-10.
-Hearing notices will include instructions for interested members of the public to attend in person or virtually via telephone, video conferencing or webinar technology utilized by the County.
+Except as waived by a Governor's Emergency Order, The County will post notice of its CMT and electronic hybrid CMT public meetings hearings in a manner consistent with Section 286.011, Florida.
+Stat.utes, and any other requirement of law not otherwise waived by the Governor's EO 20-69 or Alachua County Emergency oorder 20-160.
+Meeting Hearing notices will include instructions for interested members of the public to attend in person or virtually attend via telephone, video conferencing or webinar technology utilized by the County.
 The notice shall also include a process for individuals or entities to participate in the quasi-judicial public hearing as parties if they feel that they meet the legal criteria for party status, including being more substantially affected by the application than the public at large.